 National Pan-Hellenic Council (NPHC)

-The National Pan-Hellenic Council (NPHC) is a collaborative organization of the nine historically African American, international Greek letter fraternities and sororities.
+The National Pan-Hellenic Council (NPHC) is a collaborative organization of the nine historically African American, international Greek-letter fraternities and sororities.
 The nine organizations are sometimes collectively referred to as the Divine Nine.
-The NPHC here at Texas Tech University consists of six of the nine organizations.
+The NPHC here at Texas Tech University consists of five of the nine organizations.

 The council promotes interaction through forums, meetings, cooperative programming, and initiatives throughout campus.
 The primary purpose of the member organizations remains camaraderie, academic excellence, and service to the communities they serve.
 Each promotes community awareness action through educational, economic, and cultural service activities.